-Becoming a Nurse in Hawaii
+How Do I Become a Nurse in Hawaii

-How to Get Certified Nursing Assistant (CNA) Certification in Hawaii
+How To Get CNA Certification in Hawaii

 Hawaii nursing aide registration is valid for two years.
 To be eligible for renewal, CNAs must have worked for pay as a nurse aide for a minimum of eight hours throughout the certification period.
 If that eligibility requirement is fulfilled, nurse aides can receive recertification for the next two years.

 After achieving their degree, applicants can fill out the form to apply for a Hawaii nursing license.
-In addition to supplying a picture ID with date of birth, applicants must also include their social security number; in addition, a criminal history record check is required, including fingerprints.
-A $40 fee must also accompany the RN application.
-Once an application is submitted, prospective RNs will receive authorization to test from the Hawaii nursing board.
+In addition to supplying a picture ID with their date of birth, applicants must also include their social security number; in addition, a criminal history record check is required, including fingerprints.
+A $60 fee must also accompany the RN application.
+Once an application is submitted, prospective RNs will receive authorization to test from the Hawaii Board of Nursing.
 Graduates are then able to sit for the NCLEX-RN exam.
-The exam must be passed in order to successfully receive a Hawaii RN license.
+Students must pass the exam in order to successfully receive a Hawaii RN license.

 Hawaii has a two-year renewal period, during which time licensed RNs must complete one approved learning activity.
-Options include 30 hours of continuing education courses, a refresher course containing 60 hours of didactic and 60 hours of clinical practice or two-semester credits of post-licensure academic education relevant to nursing.
+Options include 30 hours of continuing education courses, a refresher course containing 60 hours of didactic and 60 hours of clinical practice, or two-semester credits of post-licensure academic education relevant to nursing.

 - Nurse practitioner (NP)